We are The Friends of Cannizaro Park, a registered charity number 1160982.

 c/o Willow House

 35 High Street

 Email: [email protected]

-If you are not satisfied with our response or you believe our use of your information does not comply with data protection law, you can make a complaint to the UK regulator in relation to data privacy, the Information Commissioner.
+If you are not satisfied with our response or you believe our use of your information does not comply with data protection law, you can make a complaint to the UK regulator in relation to data privacy, being the Information Commissioner.
 See www.ico.org.uk for more information.